 The Continued team uses the communication platform Slack for both internal business communication and “virtual water cooler” conversation.
 More than half of the company subscribes to a Slack channel dedicated to pets to share pictures and stories of their dogs, cats, horses, rabbits, and other animals.

 “Animals bring me great joy and a sense of purpose," said Amy Natho, CEU administrator and assistant editor of Continued’s SpeechPathology.com.
 Natho has a dog and four chickens—two of which, Peaches and Penny, are pictured above.
 She also regularly volunteers at her local animal shelter.

 “My pets and the animals I volunteer with get me outdoors, make me laugh, and make me forget minor troubles or stresses.
 It is a real gift to have a remote job that allows me to spend more time with them."

 “Animals bring me great joy and a sense of purpose.
 It is a real gift to have a flexible, work-from-home job that allows me to spend more time with them.” — Amy Natho

 See what some Continued team members have to say about their favorite officemates!

 Leigha and Wilson of Minneapolis, Minnesota

-“As recent empty-nesters, it gets lonely around the house these days, but Wilson keeps my heart full," Jansen said.
-"He is good to warn me of ‘stranger danger’ when delivery trucks arrive and unknown visitors leave brown squares on my front step!”
+“As recent empty-nesters, it gets lonely around the house, but Wilson keeps my heart full," Jansen said.
+"He warns me of ‘stranger danger’ when delivery trucks arrive and unknown visitors leave brown squares on my front step!”

 Olga and Toby of St. Cloud, Florida:

 “It is so great to work from home with my cat," Yeromenko said.
-"He is always near me, but when I want to pet him, I end up running from room to room to try and catch him, which is very good exercise.
-He is not just my officemate; he is 'my boss' because he controls everything that I do."
+"He is always near me and not just my officemate; he is 'my boss' because he controls everything that I do."